Anderson Township, Ohio: Geography

 Other municipalities and subdivisions of note that neighbor the township not directly, but by proximity of one-eighth of a mile or less, include Mt.
 Lookout, Hyde Park, Fairfax, and Milford.

-Also of note is the fact that Anderson's nearest neighbors to the west, Mt.
+Also of note is the fact that Anderson's nearest neighbors to the east, Mt.
 Washington and California, are functionally exclaves of the City of Cincinnati, as they are impossible to reach via land or water without crossing into territory administered by Anderson Township (which controls the Little Miami River as it exists within Hamilton County).

 Where California occupies the side of the Little Miami opposite the city at its delta, Mt.
 Washington (just barely) achieves its connection to California via a narrow terrestrial tract of land that spans approximately 1000 ft.
 It features no public or private road and is made up of at least ten private land parcels, all accessed via Anderson.
 Exactly whose historical interests were served by this arrangement is the subject of irregular dispute, but the lack of precedent for these irregular borders has attracted local criticism in the near and distant past alike.

 Anderson Township includes the following census-designated places: